giantswarm/rfc/cluster-app-values-schema/README.md

 }
 ```

-### R3: Schema must explicitly cover all allowed properties {#r3}
+### R3: Explicitly cover all allowed properties {#r3}

 All properties that can be used in values MUST be covered in the schema explicitly.

-To enforce this and to disable the use of any undefined properties, the keyword `additionalProperties` SHOULD be set to `false` on all object schemas.
+To enforce this and to disable the use of any undefined properties, the keyword `additionalProperties` MUST be set to `false` on the schema's root object.

+For objects deeper in the schema hierarchy, keyword `additionalProperties` SHOULD be set to `false`, too.

 ### R4: Array item schema must be defined {#r4}